2003 Hong Kong–Macau Interport

 The 59th Hong Kong–Macau Interport was held in Hong Kong on 22 May 2004.
 It was originally scheduled to be held on 1 May 2003, but was postponed due to the outbreak of SARS.
-Hong Kong captured the champion by winning 6-0.
+Hong Kong captured the championship by winning 6-0.

 Squads

 Hong Kong

 Hong Kong was represented by its youth team with age eligible to play for the 2008 Summer Olympics.